daprogCo/imdb_horror_query/README.md

-# Are you scared of Hadoop and Hive!!!
+# Frightened by Hadoop and Hive!!!

 Hi!